RTL (Hungarian TV channel): History

 RTL Klub was the only licensed broadcaster of Formula One in Hungary from 2002 until 2011.
 After 10 years RTL decided not to renew the license for Formula 1.
 The reason was that they wanted to concentrate mainly for the prime time programs because of the shrinking advertising market.

 RTL Klub changed its graphics package once again, at 19:00 CET of 24 December 2005, just after the end of RTL Híradó that day.
 For the first time in its history, the logo but stopped being colourful as it became light gray.

 RTL Klub has been the only licensed broadcaster of Domino Day in Hungary, for 6 years (2004–2009).

 RTL Klub introduced a new graphics package on 1 June 2008 at 16:30 CET, just before a commercial break during a simulcast of a horse race.
 The package features the FF DIN Condensed typeface.
 (Its main competitor TV2 used the non-condensed version of FF DIN from 2008 to 2020).
 The idents were designed by the team of the Argentinian television channel Punga TV.
 They were consisted of concrete blocks flying across the screen, against a backdrop of Hungarian landmarks or the Hungarian countryside, until they eventually formed the letters RTL (with KLUB in a much smaller font below).
 On its first day, the 2005–2008 on-screen bug was retained, but it was changed to a lighter but the next day, with the new appearing and disappearing "animations".

 From 2010, RTL Klub started with 2 winning formats.
 First of all the channel after 6 years absence successfully relaunched the Való Világ franchise.
 VV4 ran with a 40% SHR among 18-49 demographic.
 Secondly they purchased the rights of television talent show The X Factor.
 The show ran with a 50% SHR among 18-49 demographic which is really high on the Hungarian television market.
 The Factor crashed the competitor talent show on TV2 so "Megasztár" left the time slot of The X Factor after a few episodes.
 Because of the success of both format, RTL Klub renewed both show for the 5th and 2nd season respectively.
 They started in the fall season of 2011.

 To celebrate its 20th anniversary, RTL Klub rebranded for the first time in nine years, on 2 October 2017 at 04:00 CET.
 This was a major overhaul for the channel as its old graphics package, which was dominated by grey and fluorescent colours, was replaced by a vibrant multicoloured graphics package.
+This was considered the last image under the name RTL Klub.

 It confirmed on 2 September 2022 that all RTL channels will change their names, while RTL Klub will be renamed simply to RTL on 22 October 2022 on the occasion of the channel's 25th anniversary.
-The channel changed its name and identity on 22 October 2022 at 20:40 during the TV show X-Faktor.
+The channel changed its name and identity on 22 October 2022 at 20:40 CEST during the TV show X-Faktor.
 Its logo and identity is based on its German counterpart.